el-dAna/Fatigue_Detection/README.md

 These models access common functions from the common_functions.py file.
 The WL_fucntions contain functions specific to the Wavelet Transform CNN model.

+The models are each not in a satisfactory state.
+The RNN model has high accuracy but poor performance on the confusion matrix The wL model has low accuracy.